childbaby261-afk/event-monolith-app/README.md

 Database operations successful
 Design patterns properly implemented

-The complete system meets all assignment requirements and is ready for evaluation and now running on live on render.
+The complete system meets all assignment requirements and is ready for evaluation and now running live on render.